Welcome to Agrawal Lab

 Dr. Pavan Agrawal is an Assistant Professor and DBT, India Ramalingaswami fellow at the Centre for Molecular Neurosciences, Kasturba Medical College, Manipal, MAHE, India.

-As a Postdoctoral Associate, he worked at the HHMI, Janelia Research Campus, VA, USA in the lab of Dr. Ulrike Heberlein and in close collaboration with Dr. Loren Looger.
+As a Postdoctoral Associate, he worked at the HHMI, Janelia Research Campus, VA, USA with Dr. Ulrike Heberlein and Dr. Loren Looger.

 His PhD was at Centre for Cellular and Molecular Biology (CCMB), Hyderabad, India in the lab of Dr. L. S. Shashidhara.